A new generation of reduction methods for networks of neurons with complex dynamic phenotypes: Discussion

 Sufficient requirements for our approach to be valid are that the recovery variable $u$ is the slowest in the system and that $u_{jump}$ is relatively small.
 This means that even though it is possible to describe any class of spiking dynamics, the reduced model might be unable to describe the activity of specific neural populations, such as spiny projection neurons of the neostriatum and basal ganglia whose models require a rather high value of $u_{jump}$ \citep{Iz_book}.

-It is important to note that even though the original Izhikevich neuron model for tonic bursting neurons fills all the requirements, the mean-field system seems to be inadequate to describe the population's behavior.
-Since, in the Izhikevich two-dimensional QIF model, the bursting mechanism depends on the position the system acquires in the phase-plane ($V$,$u$) upon reset, when moving $V_{reset}$ to $\-infty$ will alter the behavior of the microscopic system.
+It is important to note that even though the original Izhikevich neuron model, when put in the appropriate parameter regime, can clearly model tonic bursting neurons, if we were to apply the reduction in a standard manner, the mean-field system would appear to be inadequate to describe the population's behavior - loosing the bursting.
+Since, in the Izhikevich two-dimensional QIF model, the bursting mechanism depends on the position the system acquires in the phase-plane ($V$,$u$) upon reset (the reset needs to be above the $V-nullcline$), moving $V_{reset}$ to $\-infty$ alters the behavior of the microscopic system - the bursting is lost.
 Therefore, despite having a good agreement between the full and reduced system, the population at study is no longer a population of tonic bursting neurons but of tonic spiking neurons.
 A solution found was to move the u and V-nullclines with $V_{reset}$, so that an action potential will reset the system to the same position in the phase-plane relative to the nullclines and preserve the bursting mechanisms of the original model.
-We do so by decrease the resting and threshold potential, $V_r$ and $V_t$ by the same amount as $V_{reset}$.
-The full and reduced system of the resultant tonic bursting neurons does not perfectly agree, but it accurately reproduces the oscillatory behavior of the population.
-In other words, when the system receives a big enough external input $I_{ext}$, both the full and reduced system show damped oscillations but with different frequencies.
-Therefore, the mean-field description may still be useful to study certain features of a population of bursting neurons and qualitative behavior.
+We do so by decreasing the resting and threshold potential, $V_r$ and $V_t$ by the same amount as $V_{reset}$.
+While the full and reduced system of the resultant tonic bursting neurons do not perfectly agree, but the reduced network now accurately reproduces the oscillatory behavior of the population.
+In other words, when the system receives a strong enough external input $I_{ext}$, both the full and reduced system show damped oscillations yet there is a frequency mismatch.
+Despite this, we suggest that the mean-field description may still be useful to study certain features of a population of bursting neurons and qualitative behavior.
 However, it is important to note that the approach taken for the case of the bursting neurons presents some fundamentals problems.
 Namely, it implies that both the reset, resting and threshold potential are set to $-\infty$.
-An alternative solution is to consider the two-dimensional theta neuron model with a slow recovery variable, which with the appropriate choice of parameters can produce bursting \citep{Erm_Kop}, and apply the steps as for the derivation of a two-dimensional QIF.
+An alternative solution, that we pursued, is to consider the two-dimensional theta neuron model with a slow recovery variable, which with the appropriate choice of parameters can produce bursting \citep{Erm_Kop}, and apply the steps as for the derivation of a two-dimensional QIF.
 In the theta neuron model, the system evolves along a circle and $V \in [-\infty, +\infty]$ maps to $\theta \in [0, 2\pi]$.
-A deeper analysis of this approach is necessary to prove its validity.
+In this framework, theta neurons have a periodicity of $2\pi$: whenever the dynamical variable $\theta$ reaches the value $\theta = \pi$, the model is said to produce a spike and to reset to $\theta = 2\pi$.
+This means that it is not necessary to change the boundary conditions to get a bursting neuron.
+With the appropriate conformal map, we can make use of the reduction method previously used to obtain a macroscopic description of a population of bursting theta neurons straightforwardly.
+We have done so by applying the conformal map $W = \frac{1 - Z^*}{1+Z^*}$ to a mean-field description of the modified two-variable Izhikevich model.
+The reason why we have done this to a modified version of the Izhikevich model was because we needed to ensure that mapping $V \rightarrow \theta$ would result in a bursting dynamics of the variable $\theta$, which was not the case in the original 2-dimensional QIF model.
+Using this approach, we get a good match between the reduced and full network of theta neurons (see Figure \ref{fig:comp_theta_burst} A), and guarantee that dynamics of the individual neurons that constitute the population at study is preserved.